 How to become a Certified 203k Contractor®

-The accreditation process of becoming a Certified 203k Contractor® requires that the contractor meets FHA minimum requirements, completes the 203k education course, and verification of license, insurance, working capital, and residential remodeling experience.
+To earn the Certified 203k Contractor® designation, the contractor must meet FHA minimum requirements, complete the 203k education course, and provide verification of license, insurance, working capital, and residential remodeling experience.

-The Certified 203k Contractor® accreditation is the validation that your company possesses the necessary 203k knowledge, financial resources, and ability to properly and efficiently complete FHA 203k projects within federal guidelines and state banking regulations.
+The Certified 203k Contractor® credential validates that your company has the knowledge, financial resources, and operational capability to complete FHA 203k projects in compliance with federal guidelines and state banking regulations.

 • Answering the 5 qualifying questions will take 30 seconds.